remotelabz/remotelabz-docs/docs/developers/vscode.md

 ### amqp-messenger

-This project uses AMQP messaging protocol to handle communication between the host and the worker. amqp-messenger is a library required by symphony to handle this amqp protocol.
+This project uses AMQP messaging protocol to handle communication between the host and the worker. amqp-messenger is a library required by symphony to handle this protocol.
 Recommended version is 5.2.12.

 ### Symfony

-This project is based on Symphony which is a popular MVC framework for PHP.
+This project is based on Symphony which is a popular MVC framework for PHP.It's sourcefiles are located on `/opt/remotelabz/vendor` .
 We recommand version 5.4.2.9 minimum.